 Farmers integrated their traditional techniques of seed saving with new knowledge about how to protect seeds from high levels of humidity.
 With this knowledge and experience as a foundation, farmers designed a model that could be used outdoors to take advantage of the sun as well as indoors to avoid the rain.

-Locally-designed and community-led solutions are the key ingredients for transformational change, and on Mount Namuli, these solutions are the seeds of change.
+Locally-designed and community-led solutions that start with individual legacies are the key ingredients for transformational change, and on Mount Namuli, these solutions are the seeds of change.